Elhacen18/Text_analysis/README.md

 This project consists of three parts.

 IMPORTANT
-Before starting these parts, it would very helpfull for you remove all special Use this website to remove all specail characters: https://www.text-utils.com/remove-special-characters/
+Before starting these parts, it would very helpfull for you remove all special characters.
+Use this website to remove all specail characters: https://www.text-utils.com/remove-special-characters/